qichao1984/SCycDB/README.md

 <b>USAGE</b>

-Before getting started, please modify the scripts at lines xxx-xxx to specify the locations of third party tools and their parameters.
+Before getting started, please modify both scripts (SCycDB_FunctionProfiler.PL, SCycDB_TaxonomyProfiler.PL) at lines 6-16 to specify the locations of third party tools and their parameters.
+If the tools are in the system path, no revision is needed for the path of these tools.
 By default, basic parameters are used for these tools.
-Users are encoraged to make revisions in cases such as short reads and/or more strict/relaxed results are expected.
+Users are encouraged to make revisions in cases such as short reads and/or more strict/relaxed results are expected.

 <b>Example for using SCycDB_FunctionProfiler.PL:</b>